-For Arkansas voters serving in active duty in the military or those temporarily residing overseas, this is a one-stop resource on how to vote an absentee ballot, including any special requirements or guidelines that may apply to you.
+For Arkansas UOCAVA voters this is a one-stop resource on how to vote an absentee ballot, including any special requirements or guidelines that may apply to you.
 Here you’ll find out how to become a registered voter, as well as how to request ballot materials and make sure your ballot is processed in a timely fashion.
 For more information on Military Dependents go to our FAQ section at the bottom of the page.

 Register to Vote

-Military & Overseas voters can register using an Arkansas Voter Registration Application (Click here
+UOCAVA voters can register using an Arkansas Voter Registration Application (click here

 to request that an application be sent by regular mail or email.
-Active duty military and overseas citizens may also register using the Federal Post Card Application (FPCA).
-Click here
+UOCAVA voters may also register using the Federal Post Card Application (FPCA). (click here)

 The Federal website is www.fvap.gov, and the toll-free number is DSN 425-1584.
 The FVAP toll free number is 1-800-438-VOTE (8683).

 Be sure to register thirty (30) days prior to the election in which you want to vote.
-For the November 4, 2014, General Election and Nonpartisan Judicial Runoff Election, the deadline for registering to vote is Monday, October 6, 2014.
+For the May 20, 2014 Preferential Primary and Nonpartisan General Elections the deadline for registering to vote is Monday, April 21, 2014.
+For the November 4, 2014, General Election and Nonpartisan Runoff Election, the deadline for registering to vote is Monday, October 6, 2014.